 Marketing to Gen Z effectively starts with sincerely supporting causes they’re interested in.
 Highlight these causes in an engaging, genuine way through focused campaigns.

-Which Generation Is Your Audience?
+Which Generation Fits Your Target Market?

 After studying each generation, the next step is identifying which primarily encompasses your target audience.